pupster90/buttelab_documentation/HarmonyRNA/README.md

 ## Help and Contact

-If you are another lab interested in the 10k Immunomes, we are happy to have you reach out to [Atul Butte's lab](https://buttelab.ucsf.edu/).
+If you are another lab interested in HarmonyRNA, we are happy to have you reach out to [Atul Butte's lab](https://buttelab.ucsf.edu/).
 Sanchita Bhattacharya is the senior scientist and manager of this project (email: Sanchita.Bhattacharya@ucsf.edu).
+If you are a programmer with technical questions please reach out to the senior programmer of HarmonyRNA, Matthew Elliott (email: melliot1@ucsc.edu).